getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 ## Commit Tracking

 Commit tracking allows you to hone in on problematic commits.
-With commit tracking, you can better isolate what went out and what might be problematic, in regards to your commits, by leveraging information from releases like tags and metadata.
+With commit tracking, you can better isolate what went out and what might be problematic, by leveraging information from releases like tags and metadata.
+Learn more about [commit tracking]({%- link _documentation/workflow/releases.md -%}#link-repository).

+The image below displays how a release can shed light on who exactly made commits, which projects were affected, and which deploys were impacted.

 [{% asset gitlab/last-commit-in-releases.png alt="Dashboard with last commit highlighted" %}]({% asset gitlab/last-commit-in-releases.png @path %})